-The project aims to develop a sophisticated traffic management system that optimizes traffic flow in urban areas, particularly during adverse weather conditions.
-This solution integrates advanced data analytics, machine learning algorithms, and IoT sensors.
+The project aims to develop a advanced traffic management system that improves traffic flow in urban areas, especially during adverse weather conditions.
+This solution integrates advanced data analytics, machine learning algorithms, and data from APIs.
 Here’s how it works:

-The system combines real-time weather data from the OpenWeatherMap API with traffic flow data obtained from the Google Maps API.
-By analyzing historical patterns, the system identifies correlations between weather conditions and traffic congestion.
-Machine learning models, including Linear Regression and Random Forest, predict traffic patterns based on factors such as time of day, weather, road conditions, and historical traffic data.
+The system combines real-time weather data from the OpenWeatherMap API with traffic flow data obtained from the Google Maps API to give real-time weather and traffic insights for the city.
+This project also analyze historical patterns, such as traffic during the certain hours of the day or weather conditions affecting vehicles to create congestion, or the most congested days of the week, etc. Along with Real-time and historical insights, it uses Machine learning models, which include Linear Regression and Random Forest to predict traffic patterns based on factors such as time of day, weather, road conditions, and historical traffic data.
 These models inform real-time adjustments, such as rerouting vehicles or optimizing traffic signals.
-Additionally, strategically placed IoT sensors collect data on traffic volume, vehicle speeds, and road conditions.
-The system provides a user-friendly Flask-based web dashboard where users input their location, weather conditions, and desired destination.
-It then offers real-time traffic predictions and suggests alternate routes.
+The system finally integrates to develop a user-friendly Flask-based web dashboard where users input their location, arrival time, and desired destination to get real-time traffic predictions and suggested alternate routes, along with the Public Transit options.
 Ultimately, this solution contributes to more efficient and safer urban transportation by addressing congestion challenges.